Oghma-Infinium/Vagabond/README.md

 ![](https://raw.githubusercontent.com/Oghma-Infinium/Vagabond/main/images/controlmap3.png)

 **Note:** Toggle POV button bind is disabled by default.
-Can be enabled with optional mod.
+Can be enabled with a mod in the optionals section of MO2.

 ## Playing the List